michaeltinsley/codegen-cli/README.md

 ---

-A small CLI tool for generating code from a text prompt.
+A small command-line tool for generating code from a text prompt.

-Built more to play with [Typer](https://typer.tiangolo.com/) and [Huggingface Transformers](https://huggingface.co/transformers/) than to be a fully-functional CLI tool.
+Built more to play with [Typer](https://typer.tiangolo.com/) and [Huggingface Transformers](https://huggingface.co/transformers/) than to be a fully-functional command-line tool.